Nadasawah90/Deploy-Web-Application-on-AWS-with-Terraform/README.md

 sudo ./aws/install

 # on AWS
--create User IAM with administrator access
+1- create User IAM with administrator access

--to terrafor access on the AWS account should have access key and secrete key fromm the user created " create access key"
+2-to terraform access on the AWS account should have access key and secrete key from the user created " create access key"

-#######
-- create VPS  on AWS
+3- create VPS  on AWS  " Default VPC " ==> vpc-01560374a80b9a09a
+4- Default subnet
+5-